Faculty & Staff

 513-556-0768

 A recipient of a Scripps Howard Journalism Entrepreneurship Institute fellowship, he teaches a class on the concepts and practices of media entrepreneurship.
-In addition, he is the department's internship director, the editorial adviser of The News Record, UC's student-run news organization, and the adviser to UC's student chapter of the Online News Association, which he established shortly after arriving at UC.
+In addition, he is the department's internship director, the business manager of The News Record, UC's student-run news organization, and the adviser to UC's student group of the Online News Association.

 His background includes more than three decades of experience in professional journalism.
 For a decade he was a leader in digital media at The Indianapolis Star.
 He directed The Star’s Online Services department, leading all digital media operations and initiatives and serving on the company's executive committee.
 During this time The Star achieved tremendous growth in digital traffic and revenue and won many local, state and national awards for its digital efforts, including a national award for community service.
 For six consecutive years under his direction, IndyStar.com was named Indiana's best news site by the Hoosier State Press Association.
 Jonason also was an editor for 12 years at Philadelphia Newspapers, first in the newsroom of The Philadelphia Inquirer and then as a founding editor of Philadelphia Online, now Inquirer.com.
 Early in his career, he was a reporter and editor on The (Fort Wayne) News-Sentinel staff that was honored with a Pulitzer Prize for Local Reporting.